Disclaimer

 • Hepatic vein obstruction (tumour thrombus reaching the hepatic vein–IVC junction) → Budd-Chiari syndrome (triad of RUQ pain + hepatomegaly + ascites)

-Renal cancers are highly venotropic (they love invading veins).
+Renal cancers are highly venotropic (highly propensity for invading veins).

 Metastatic Features